-Impacts to geology and soils are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.6 of the Programmatic EA (respectively entitled "Effects of Fish Passage Restoration (Category 1)," "Effects of Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Effects of Actions for Riparian and Upland Habitat Improvements and Structures (Category 9)," and "Geology and Soils"), which anticipate moderate-to-high short-term effects but overall effects ranging from low to moderate after accounting for mitigation measures and long-term benefits.
+Impacts to geology and soils are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.6 of the Programmatic EA (respectively entitled "Effects of Fish Passage Restoration (Category 1)," "Effects of Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Effects of Actions for Riparian and Upland Habitat Improvements and Structures (Category 9)" and "Geology and Soils"), which anticipates moderate-to-high short-term effects but low overall effects after accounting for mitigation measures and long-term benefits.
 The overall effects of this Project would be consistent with those evaluated in the Programmatic EA.